Joshcraft2002/joshs-more-foods/README.md

 ## Installing
 Open the latest version in the releases tab on the right.
 Download the resource pack and place it in your `resourcepacks` folder, then download the datapack and place it in the `datapacks` folder of your world or server.

+If you want to easily merge datapacks and resourcepacks together, you can use [weld](https://weld.smithed.dev/) (some packs may not be compatible with others, but Josh's More Foods follows smithed's conventions for better compatibility with other packs)

 ## Updating
 The Cookbook and Book of Nutrition can be updated with any new content by placing it in the Cooking Station as an input.